capless/warrant/README.md

 Your App ID is found in the Apps tab, listed as "App client id".

 3. Set `COGNITO_ATTR_MAPPING` in your settings file to a dictionary mapping a Cognito attribute name to a Django User attribute name.
+If your Cognito User Pool has any custom attributes, it is automatically
+prefixed with `custom:`.
+Therefore, you will want to add a mapping to your
+mapping dictionary as such `{'custom:custom_attr': 'custom_attr'}`.
 Defaults to:
     ```python
     {
         'email': 'email',